WSU-kduncan/cicdf25-Historyvariety/README-CD.md

 3. https://github.com/pattonsgirl/CEG3120/blob/main/Projects/Project5/sample-script.sh -> I used this for my refresh script.
 4. https://devhints.io/bash -> old bash scripting guide, I used this as a ref to remember how to code certain conditions, specifically the `|| true` line, as I forgot the or operator.
 5. https://docs.docker.com/reference/cli/docker/ -> Loose guide to make sure I wasn't entering any of the Docker commands wrong.
+6. https://github.com/adnanh/webhook/blob/master/hooks.json.example -> used this to build my hooks file.
+7. https://docs.docker.com/docker-hub/repos/manage/webhooks/ -> referenced for sending payloads for when images are pushed
+8. https://docs.github.com/en/webhooks/about-webhooks -> specifically a git guide for webhooks
+9. https://www.freedesktop.org/software/systemd/man/latest/systemd.service.html -> referenced for the creation of the service files
+10. https://www.freedesktop.org/software/systemd/man/latest/journalctl.html -> Explains the journalctl command and what exactly these logs mean
+11. https://curl.se/docs/manpage.html -> gave me a way to use curl to test my payloads.
+12. https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-diagrams -> Mermaid diagram page syntax, I love Mermaid diagrams so much
+13. https://www.markdownguide.org/basic-syntax/ -> I used this to help with the formatting for Markdown, and it really also helped me organise things better.